tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 To do this, we need our oracle to answer questions about the characters inside the flag.

-Given a boolean expression `b`, we want a query that produces a runtime error if and only if `b` is false.
+Given some boolean expression `b`, we want a query that produces a runtime error if and only if `b` is false.
 Queries like this exist already, [here is one I found][error-oracle-query]:
 ```sql